thiswillbeyourgithub/OCR_with_format/README.md

     -q, --quiet=QUIET
         Default: False
-        if True, will only print the output and no logs -c, --comparison_run=COMPARISON_RUN
+        if True, will only print the output and no logs
-        Default: False
-        if True, will just output the raw output from pytesseract.
-This can be used to convince yourself of the usefullness of this project.

 NOTES
     You can also use flags syntax for POSITIONAL ARGUMENTS

 ```

 ## Example